10 laundry hacks for saving time and money

 Whether you want to save money on your utility bills or use less energy to help the environment, make sure you choose a machine with these two things: a high energy rating and the option of an Eco cycle.

-The highest energy performance is A+++ rated, but A++ and A+ are good too.
+The highest energy performance is A rated, but B is good too.
 By investing in an energy-efficient machine and using an Eco cycle every time, you could save up to 60% on your energy.
+Want to know more?
+Check out our guides to energy ratings and energy labels

 3. Choose a drum size that suits you